-- 21. Explain the overview of a computer system? - 22.
+- 21.Explain the overview of a computer system? - 22.
 Explain in detail, the instruction steps to execute CPU cycle? - 23.
 What is RAID?
 Explain the RAID Levels? - 24.
-Write a short note on Machine language with an example? - 25.
-Briefly explain about 'Interpreters' and 'Assemblers'? - 26.
+Write a short note on Machine language with an example? - 25.Briefly explain about 'Interpreters' and 'Assemblers'? - 26.
 Explain the 'Security' feature in MS-Office? - 27.
-Write a short note on search engines?
+Write a short note on search engines? - PART D: (Answer any 2 of the following questions.
+Each question carries 12 marks.)

-- 28. Discuss the generations of computer with suitable examples? - 29.
-Explain the memory Hierarchy? - 30.
-What are Basic Gates?
-Explain with truth tables? - 31.
-Explain different types of Networks along with their advantages and disadvantages?
+28. Discuss the generations of computer with suitable examples?

+29. Explain the memory Hierarchy?

+30. What are Basic Gates?
+Explain with truth tables?

+31. Explain different types of Networks along with their advantages and disadvantages?